bdeckard92/dupUT/02-Lesson-Plans/10-OOP/README.md

   * Test Driven Development is a programming paradigm that helps developers write leaner, more predictable code.

-  * Being able to write JavaScript in an object-oriented manner and test this code effectively is an important skill set to demonstrate to prospective employers
+  * Being able to write JavaScript in an object-oriented manner and test this code effectively is an important skill set to demonstrate to prospective employers.

 Throughout the async module this week, students will use OOP to do the following: